Technical Professional|Family Researcher|Fashion Stylist|Creative Type

 My maternal 3rd great grandfather, William W. Binga married an orphaned Irish girl named Adelphia Seymour.
 She later claimed to have found her birth family, declaring she was a member of the New York State Powers family.
-I suspect that William married a white woman (in 1844) to secure the freedom of his children, due to his fugitive slave status (1836 until 1865) living and openly conducting business in Detroit, MI as a barbershop proprietor and property owner.
-I believe William may have met Adelphia during the course of his profession as barbers were doctors of sorts during the early days; I suspect Adelphia made her medicinal and surgical skills available to barbers in her immediate area.
-She was known as a herbalist and doctoress throughout her life; and (it is said that) while in Detroit, MI was referred to as the “Jewish Doctor.”
+I suspect William married a white woman to secure the freedom of his children, due to his fugitive slave status while openly conducting business in Detroit as a barbershop proprietor.
+I believe William possibly met Adelphia during the course of his profession, as barbers were doctors of sorts during the early days.
+Adelphia likely made her medicinal and surgical skills available to barbers in her immediate area, as she was known as a herbalist and doctor throughout her life.

 Thanks for stopping by!